 epileptic goblin man

-I’m a winner of this year’s 4Stories commission – my half-hour film is now streaming on Channel 4.
-It’s a mermaid story about finding yourself all of a sudden in a body that won’t do what you want it to, and I am in it as a silent barman – here I am behind Tanya Reynolds and Iwan Rheon.
-The Guardian called it ‘sweet and smart’ and The Times said it ‘cleverly used [mermaid lore] as a metaphor for disability…an imaginative way to make the able-bodied person think’ ★★★★ (more here)
+Now streaming on Channel 4.
+It’s a mermaid story I wrote about finding yourself all of a sudden in a body that won’t do what you want it to, and I am in it as a silent barman – here I am behind Tanya Reynolds and Iwan Rheon.
+The Guardian called it ‘sweet and smart’, The Times said it ‘cleverly used [mythology] as a metaphor for disability…an imaginative way to make the able-bodied person think’ and the Daily Mail said ‘it doesn‘t quite work ★★★★‘ (more here)

 I was one of eight emerging (love to emerge) directors selected for this BFI Network lab at BFS – it was a nice time (more here)